 Daniel served as Associate Principal Bassoon in the Hawaii Symphony's 2012 inaugural season, as well as with the Honolulu Symphony from 2004-2006.
-He has also performed with the Utah Symphony under Keith Lockhart and recently was a finalist for Principal Bassoon of the Metropolitan Opera and the St. Louis Symphony.
+He has also performed with many of the Bay Area ensembles including the San Francisco Symphony and Ballet.

-Summer festivals Daniel has attended include the Aspen Music Festival, the National Repertory Orchestra, the Spoleto Festival (Italy), the Kyoto International Music Festival and the Interlochen Arts Camp.
-As an educator, he served as instructor of bassoon at the Punahou School from 2007-2012.
-Daniel would like to thank The Mr. Holland's Opus Foundation for their generous gift of a new bassoon in 2000.
+Summer festivals Daniel has attended include the Aspen Music Festival, the National Repertory Orchestra, the Spoleto Festival (Italy), the Kyoto International Music Festival Japan, Kent-Blossom Chamber Music Festival and the Interlochen Arts Camp.
+He is on faculty at San Francisco State University and previously served as instructor of bassoon at the Punahou School from 2007-2012.
+Daniel would also like to thank The Mr. Holland's Opus Foundation for their generous gift of a new bassoon in 2000.

 In his spare time, he enjoys rock climbing, traveling and trying to find the perfect coffee beans for making espresso at home.